Author. Speaker. Mental Health and Animal Welfare Advocate.

 Sunny seemed so different from me.
 For years, I hid when life got hard.
 I was afraid to love.
 To ask for help.
 To be vulnerable.
 And sometimes, I even wanted to make myself suffer.

-It wasn’t until I began working in animal welfare that I stopped reaching for all the wrong things—cupcakes, weight loss, vodka, jerks—and started turning to shelter dogs for comfort.
+It wasn’t until I began working in animal welfare that I stopped reaching for all the wrong things—bulimia, addiction, numbness—and started turning to shelter dogs for comfort.
 Whenever I started listening a little too closely to the depressive voices in my own head, I could unlock a kennel door.
 I could offer comfort to another life, a life as sacred and real as mine.
 I could awaken to a vital need for forgiveness, beginning with myself.

 My journey wasn’t simple or easy, but today, I live recovered from bulimia and depression.